Consultation Hub

 We asked

-We asked you for feedback on our design proposals to improve the play area in Clapton Square.
+We asked you for feedback on our design proposals to improve the stream play area and the southern play area adjacent to Cowper Road in Butterfield Green.

 You said

-24 local children, young people and families fed into the design process, helping to shape a set of designs to take out to public consultation.
-A further 101 people fed back on the design proposals, which included installing new equipment and creating a new entrance and a pathway.
+37 local children, young people and families fed into the design process, helping to shape a set of designs to take out to public consultation.
+A further 100 people fed back on the design proposals, which included improvements to the stream area, installing new equipment and making the landscape more playable.

 Read the consultation report